Blue Beetle (Jaime Reyes): Powers and abilities

 The scarab has at least one power it can manifest whether dormant or active; it can give Jaime a peculiar form of "sight" to perceive extra-dimensional objects, which gather information on the scarab user's adversaries.
-The scarab is able to communicate with him in a more comprehensible fashion if need be.
-The scarab's language slowly morphs into a format resembling English, claiming Khaji Da as its own name and Jaime as its first real friend.
+The scarab can communicate with him in a more comprehensible fashion if necessary.
+The scarab's language slowly morphs into a format resembling English, claiming Khaji Da as its name and Jaime as its friend.
 However, it has occasional language relapses.
-The suit is capable of compensating for Jaime's digestive system, so that he does not need to expel waste materials when using the suit, and can even make paper out of dead skin cells the suit collects.
+The suit is capable of compensating for Jaime's digestive system, so that he does not need to expel waste materials when using the suit, and can even make paper from dead skin cells.

-The scarab exhibits a reluctance to harm nature, as evidenced in Blue Beetle vol. 7 #4, in which Jaime is attacked by a pair of anthropomorphized trees, and the suit declines to use great force against them, until Jaime convinces the scarab that his life is in danger and wrests control over the suit to destroy the trees, much to the scarab's displeasure.

 When necessary, Jaime can have the Scarab take over in Infiltrator Mode.
 When this happens, the suit becomes taller, more muscular and grows spikes and allows the scarab to fight without Jaime's conscience as a restriction.
 This lets it fight more brutally, but Jaime and the scarab do not like this and only resort to it in desperate situations.